 - The purchase price of a game copy is not synced with BGG yet.

 - Specific collection stats are still in the works.

 - The beta is only available on iOS for now.

 If you sync with Cloud sync to BG Stats 2 this will work, but of course collection info will not display there.
 If you import your collection from BGG, you’ll see all these games in version 2 as well, including expansions.
 Because it has no filter to display only played games, your list may get a bit crowded.
-Sorting on most plays or last play should help with that.
+Sorting on most plays or recent play should help with that.

 Getting a copy of your data for testing